bjesuiter/bin2npm/Readme.md

 1. Increase versions:
    1. In `cli.ts` for the bin2npm cli
    2. Of target npm package by updating the version in `./bin2npm.toml`
-2. Run `deno task compile`
+   3. In Changelog here at the bottom of the readme
+2. Add a new git tag for your new version and push it => will trigger the deploy-npm.yml github workflow!

+#### For deploying manually, run

+1.  `deno task compile` to compile the deno scripts with the deno executable into self-contained executables
-3. Run `deno task start` and choose the top-level bin2npm.toml => This runs bin2npm on the compiled output of itself!
+2.  `deno task assemble-npm` => This runs bin2npm on the compiled output of itself!
 (Great, isn't it?!?)
-4. Run `deno task publish-npm` to publish on npm
+3.  `deno task publish-npm` to publish on npm

 ---